djgroen/facs/README.md

 However, as a number of calculations are performed on the house level (not the household level), this setting speeds up the code by up to an order of magnitude.
 `python3 run.py -q --location=brent --output_dir=.`

+## Submitting jobs to the GridPP via HTCondor
+Facs directory contains three files:
+`script_grid.sh (bash script for job submission automation)` `run_grid.py (python script equivilant to run.py for job submission)` `joblist_grid.txt (list of jobs with facs arguments for job queuing)`

+After initiating the python environment, the pyinstaller package can be used to create executable from 'run_grid.py'.
+`pyinstaller run_grid.py --onefile`

+There are currently 18 locations (jobs) in the 'joblist_grid.txt' file. (optional) The jobs are submitted with the command below:
+`condor_submit job_grid.submit`

+The results are transferrd back to the local machine and placed in 'output_dir'.